material-foundation/material-text-accessibility-ios/README.md

 MDFTextAccessibility assists in selecting text colors that will meet the [W3C standards for accessibility](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

+*May 24, 2016: We're still staging MDFTextAccessibility, feel free to poke around, but non-code things like CocoaPods support and continuous integration testing will be ramping up over the next few weeks.
+The API is relatively stable at this point.*

 ## Accessibility of text

 Apps created for the widest range of users should ensure that users can read